 Sidewalks and shared use paths are appropriate pedestrian facilities for all types of projects and locations.
+Beyond one mile of an urban area where only occasional pedestrian traffic is expected, a shoulder (paved and unpaved) would meet the need for a pedestrian way.
 Table 8.1.1 identifies appropriate bicycle facilities for various types of projects.

-Type of Work Location Condition New Construction, Reconstruction Resurfacing, Restoration, Rehabilitation (RRR) ^{1, 2, 3} Traffic Operations, Intersection Improvements In or within one mile of an urban area All Bicycle Lane Bicycle Lane or Wide Curb Lane Bicycle Lane or Wide Curb Lane Beyond one Curb and gutter (DS ≤ 45mph) Bicycle Lane Bicycle Lane or Wide Curb Lane Bicycle Lane or Wide Curb Lane mile of an urban area All other Bicycle Lane or Paved Shoulder Bicycle Lane, Paved Shoulder or Wide Curb Lane Bicycle Lane, Paved Shoulder or Wide Curb Lane
+Type of Work Resurfacing, New Construction, Traffic Restoration.
+Operations, Reconstruction Condition Location Rehabilitation Intersection (RRR) 1, 2, 3 Improvements In or within ΑII Bicycle Lane Bicycle Lane or Bicycle Lane or one mile of an Wide Curb Lane Wide Curb Lane urban area Bicycle Lane Curb and Bicycle Lane or Bicycle Lane or Gutter Wide Curb Lane Wide Curb Lane Beyond one mile of an urban area Flush Shoulder Bicycle Lane or Bicycle Lane or Bicycle Lane or Paved Shoulder Paved Shoulder Paved Shoulder